vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ### 2. foreach

-This loop is the update version of for loop in system verilog .
-As compare to for loop , foreach loop syntax is less complicated .
+This loop is the updated version of for loop in the system Verilog.
+As compared to for loop, foreach loop syntax is less complicated.
-When the condition is true , the statements of the loop execute until the condition become false same as for loop .
+When the condition is true, the statements of the loop execute until the condition becomes false same as for loop.

 **Syntax** -
 `               foreach(variable[iterator])begin  `
                `Statements;  `
                `end   `

-Below example will give the working idea of foreach loop .
+The below example will give the working idea of foreach loop.

 **lab link** -
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/loops/foreach/foreach_loop.sv